 Do I Have to Pay Back Taxes?

 Not everyone will owe back taxes if they’ve neglected to file a return.
-In fact, a lot of people will find that the IRS owes them a refund when they file a tax return.
-You might receive a tax refund if you had more taxes withheld than you needed to, or if you qualify for certain tax credits, like the Earned Income Tax Credit.
+In fact, a lot of people will find the IRS owes them a refund when they file a tax return.
+You might receive a tax refund if you had more taxes withheld than you needed to, or if you qualify for certain tax credits, such as the Earned Income Tax Credit.

 But you're required by law to pay them if you do owe back taxes.
 The IRS has 10 years from the time your taxes were due to collect them.